The Frameworks of English 4th Edition - Weblinks

 https://www.gersum.org

-A collaboration between the Universities of Cambridge, Cardiff and Sheffield to explore the influence of Old Norse vocabulary on English.
-You can browse the website for examples or search the database.
+A collaboration between the Universities of Cambridge, Cardiff and Sheffield to explore the influence of Old Norse vocabulary on English ‘by examining the origins of more than 900 words in a corpus of Middle English poems from the North of England’.
+Clear guidance is given on how to use and search the database.

 Internet Grammar of English (University College London)

-An easy-to-use online grammar course for undergraduates, also containing a very full glossary.
+An easy-to-use online grammar course and glossary designed for undergraduates (published 1996–98).
 The IGE is also available as an app for Apple and android devices.

 Middle English Compendium (University of Michigan)